Survivor Series (2003)

-The 2003 Survivor Series was the 17th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on November 16, 2003, at the American Airlines Center in Dallas, Texas.
+The 2003 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 17th annual Survivor Series and took place on November 16, 2003, at the American Airlines Center in Dallas, Texas, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The main event match on the Raw brand was for the World Heavyweight Championship between Goldberg and Triple H, which Goldberg won by pinfall after performing a Spear and Jackhammer.
+Seven matches were held at the event, including two Survivor Series matches.
+There was also one match taped before the event for Sunday Night Heat.
+The main event was the main match on the Raw brand and was for the World Heavyweight Championship between Goldberg and Triple H, which Goldberg won by pinfall after performing a Spear and Jackhammer.
 The predominant match on the SmackDown! brand was a Buried Alive match between The Undertaker and Mr. McMahon, which Vince won after Kane interfered and helped Vince bury The Undertaker.
-This would also be marked as The Undertaker's last appearance portraying The American Badass/Big Evil until 16 and a half years later at WrestleMania 36 in 2020, as he would return four months later at WrestleMania XX in his Deadman persona for the first time since mid-1999.
-The predominant match on the Raw brand was a traditional 5-on-5 Survivor Series match between Team Bischoff (Chris Jericho, Christian, Randy Orton, Scott Steiner and Mark Henry) and Team Austin (Shawn Michaels, Rob Van Dam, Booker T, Bubba Ray Dudley, and D-Von Dudley).
+This would be The Undertaker's last appearance portraying the American Badass/Big Evil gimmick until over 16 years later at WrestleMania 36 in 2020, as he would return four months later at WrestleMania XX in his Deadman persona for the first time since late-1999.
+The predominant match on the Raw brand was a traditional Survivor Series match between Team Bischoff (Chris Jericho, Christian, Randy Orton, Scott Steiner, and Mark Henry) and Team Austin (Shawn Michaels, Rob Van Dam, Booker T, Bubba Ray Dudley, and D-Von Dudley).
 Team Bischoff won the match after Orton last eliminated Michaels, following interference from Batista.
 Another notable match featured an ambulance match between Kane and Shane McMahon, which Kane won after throwing Shane into the ambulance.
-The event is sponsored by Xbox.

 Production

 Background

 The event was held at the American Airlines Center in Dallas, Texas.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2003 event was the 17th Survivor Series and featured wrestlers from the Raw and SmackDown! brands.
-It was scheduled to be held on November 16, 2003, at the American Airlines Center in Dallas, Texas.
+The 17th Survivor Series was scheduled to be held on November 16, 2003, at the American Airlines Center in Dallas, Texas and featured wrestlers from the Raw and SmackDown! brands.